Participants Judicial Perspectives - 16Nov2024

 Luc Lavrysen, President of the Constitutional Court, Belgium, and President, EUFJE

-Luc Lavrysen, President of the Constitutional Court, Belgium, and President, European Union Forum of Judges for the Environment (EUFJE), discussed several landmark cases before international courts and tribunals, citing the example of the decision of the Court of Appeals in The Hague, Netherlands, to overturn the ruling that required Shell to cut greenhouse gas (GHG) emissions to 45% by 2030 from 2019 levels.
-He pointed out, however, that the judgment still recognized companies like Shell are contributors to the climate problem and have the duty of care to curb GHG emissions even if this obligation is not expressly laid out in the law of the country where the company operates.
+Luc Lavrysen, President of the Constitutional Court, Belgium, and President, European Union Forum of Judges for the Environment (EUFJE), discussed several landmark cases before international courts and tribunals.
+He cited the example of the decision of the Court of Appeals in The Hague, Netherlands, to overturn the ruling that required Shell to cut emissions to 45% by 2030 from 2019 levels.
+He pointed out, however, that the judgment still recognized that companies like Shell are contributors to the climate problem and have the duty of care to curb emissions even if this obligation is not expressly laid out in the law of the country where the company operates.

 The session then proceeded to a roundtable discussion on the reflections of several Supreme Court justices from India, Nepal, Indonesia, Mozambique, and Pakistan on the ongoing COP 29 discussions and on the discussion of the previous panelists.